About the author

 “The tax credit is transferable.
 You sell it.
 You sell it on the open market.”

-All kinds of in-state companies might be interested in purchasing these credits.
 For instance, let’s say a retail chain is planning to acquire several stores in Illinois.
-This will create an increased tax bill for them in Illinois, and they might be interested in offsetting that bill by purchasing credits from your production.
+This will increase their tax liability in the Land of Lincoln, so they might be interested in offsetting that bill by purchasing credits from your production.

 “You have to know what the market is selling the credits for.
 Are the credits currently going for 90 cents on the dollar?
 Eighty-five cents on the dollar?
 Eighty-seven cents on the dollar?”